Olivia Heussler: Political views and activism

 Olivia Heussler’s philosophy is to do photojournalism as human rights work inspired by one’s own impulses, e.g. going where one feels one has to go to do one’s work.
-With her choice of regions and localities, Heussler does not go by media attention, but travels independently, often joining colleagues of other professions, be they foreigners or local activists.
-This is the method followed in her most acclaimed photojournalist series from Kurdistan, Palestine and Nicaragua.
+Heussler selects the locations for her travels based on her own criteria rather than current media trends.
+She often travels with professionals from other fields, including both international colleagues and local activists.
+This is the method followed in her acclaimed photojournalist series from Kurdistan, Palestine and Nicaragua.